cnmalper/KisilerApp/README.md

 KisilerApp is an application that makes possible to save your Contacts on your iPhone.
 You can delete and update all of your data.

 ## Used
-UISearchbAR -> https://developer.apple.com/documentation/uikit/uisearchbar | (Apple Developer Documentation)
+UISearchBar -> https://developer.apple.com/documentation/uikit/uisearchbar | (Apple Developer Documentation)

 UISearchBar provides a text field for entering text, a search button, a bookmark button, and a cancel button.